vcangadi1/EELSAnalyser/README.md

 # `EELSAnalyser`

+**Note 1: If this package is used please cite Angadi, V. C. et al (2016) [DOI: 10.1111/jmi.12397](https://onlinelibrary.wiley.com/doi/full/10.1111/jmi.12397).

-**Note: The documentation is not complete.
+**Note2: The documentation is not complete.
 It has basic import, visualising EELS and quantification through background subtraction.**

 ## Table of Contents
 **[Import EELS data into `EELSAnalyser`](#import-eels-data-into-eelsanalyser)**<br>